EleutherAI/website/content-blog/rotary-embeddings.md

 description: "This is a short description of the page"
 mathjax: True
 ---
-# Rotary Position Embedding (RoPE)
+# Rotary Embeddings: A Relative Revolution

 Stella Biderman, Sid Black, Charles Foster, Leo Gao, Eric Hallahan, Horace He, Ben Wang, Phil Wang

-### TL;DR:
+## TL;DR:
 Rotary Position Embedding (RoPE) is a new type of position encoding that unifies absolute and relative approaches.
-Developed by Jianlin Su in a series of blog posts earlier this year [5], it has already garnered widespread interest in some Chinese NLP circles.
+Developed by Jianlin Su in a series of blog posts earlier this year [12, 13], it has already garnered widespread interest in some Chinese NLP circles.
 However this development is not widely known to the global community, in large part due to the lack of English-language resources.
 This post walks through the method as we understand it, with the goal of bringing it to the attention of the wider academic community.
 In general we have found that, across a large suite of setups including regular, linear, and local self-attention, it **either matches or beats all other methods currently available for injecting positional information into transformers.**

-### What's the Problem?
+## What's the Problem?

-Since Vaswani et al., 2017 [15] there have been many schemes introduced for encoding positional information in transformers.
+Since Vaswani et al., 2017 [16] there have been many schemes introduced for encoding positional information in transformers.
 When applying self-attention to a given domain, the choice of position encoding typically involves tradeoffs between simplicity, flexibility, and efficiency.
 For example, learned absolute positional encoding is very simple, but may not generalize while sinusoidal embeddings.

 Another major limitation of existing methods is that they do not work with efficient transformers.
-Methods like T5's relative positional bias [11] require constructing the full $N \times N$ attention matrix between positions, which is not possible when using many of the efficient alternatives to softmax attention, including kernelized variants like FAVOR+ [2].
+Methods like T5's relative positional bias [10] require constructing the full $N \times N$ attention matrix between positions, which is not possible when using many of the efficient alternatives to softmax attention, including kernelized variants like FAVOR+ [2].

 A principled, easy to implement, and generally-applicable method for relative position encoding---one that works for both vanilla and “efficient” attention---is of great interest.
 Rotary Position Embedding (RoPE) is designed to address this need.

-### What's the Solution?
+## What's the Solution?

 In this section we introduce and derive the rotary positional embedding.
 We begin with discussing the intuition, before presenting a full derivation.

-#### Intuition
+### Intuition

 We would like to find a positional encoding function $f(x, t)$ for an item $x$ and its position $t$ such that, for two items $q$ and $k$ at positions $m$ and $n$, the inner product between $f(q, m)$ and $f(k, n)$ is sensitive only to the values of $q$, $k$, and their relative position $m-n$.
 This is related in spirit to the kernel trick: we are searching for a feature map such that its kernel has certain properties.
 A key piece of information is the geometric definition of the dot product between Euclidean vectors:
 \begin{equation}
     q \cdot k = \left\lVert q \right\rVert \left\lVert k \right\rVert \cos(\theta_{qk})
 \end{equation}

 In plain English, the dot product between two vectors is a function of the magnitude of individual vectors and the angle between them.
 With this in mind, the intuition behind rotary embeddings is that we can represent the token embeddings as complex numbers and their positions as pure rotations that we apply to them.
 If we shift both the query and key by the same amount, changing absolute position but not relative position, this will lead both representations to be additionally rotated in the same manner---as we will see in the derivation---thus the angle between them will remain unchanged and thus the dot product will remain unchanged.
 By exploiting of the nature of rotations, the dot product used in self-attention will have the property we are looking for, preserving relative positional information while discarding absolute position.

 The following is an example illustrating the core idea of rotary embeddings—a more rigorous derivation is presented in a subsequent section.
 Some arbitrary $0 < \varepsilon \leq \frac \pi {2N}$ is chosen, where $N$ is the maximum sequence length.
 When viewed elementwise on $\mathbf{q}$ and $\mathbf{k}$, the rotary embedding can be viewed as follows:

 \begin{align}
     \mathrm{RoPE}(x, m) &= xe^{mi\varepsilon} \\